azifiDils/GPDetect/README.md

 | 2     | 169   | 6.44007   | 8.15209   | M623          | M791      | 1.3910353 | 1     |
 | 3     | 122   | 9.21610   | 10.37611  | M910          | M1031     | 2.2179283 | 1     |

-For further information refer to the documentation of the `GPDetect()`
+For further information refer to the documentation of `GPDetect()`.

 # Prerequisites